The Proposed Treaty

 Each State Party undertakes to ban all uses of religion that:

-b) Prevent certain individuals or groups of people from any legal activities.
+Prevent certain individuals or groups of people from engaging in lawful activities.

-c) Put social pressures on any individual or groups of people on religious grounds.
+Put social pressures on any individual or group of people on religious grounds.

-d) Force individuals or groups of people to do anything not required legally from all people under the jurisdiction of the State.
+Force individuals or groups of people to take any involuntary action not required legally of all people under the jurisdiction of the State.

 Discrimination in Rights

 Each State Party undertakes to ban all religious discrimination that:

 Excludes individuals or groups of people from holding any positions in the public and private sector.

 Deprives individuals or groups of people from exercising any legal rights.